balisujohn/slop/README.md

 cmake .. -DSD_CUBLAS=ON
 cmake --build . --config release
 ````
-This is tested with Windows 10 and cuda 12.5 and a 1070ti
+This is tested with Windows 10 and cuda 12.5 and a 1070ti and visual studio 2022

 # Running